Table of Contents

 Super Gully is an innovative Gully type for lost cost -low-frequency maintenance purposes.
 They are primarily used for the surface water control systems to remove surface water from the road surface rapidly.

-Smart Gully Adapter is developed to collate and remve oil, fine pollutant, grease, etc before it discharges out the gully pot.
+Smart Gully Adapter is developed to collate and remove oil, fine pollutant, grease, etc before it discharges out of the gully pot.
 These adapters are placed at the top level of the gully pot and with the help of a filter, it restricts pollutants to go further.
-Following are the key benefits of the Smart Gully Adapter:
+The following are the key benefits of the Smart Gully Adapter:

 I hope this blog will help you understand the surface water collection through road gullies and thumb rules will help you to determine the road gully spacing.